JoeEdward/GoWiki/README.md

 ### 1/3/25
 - Learned how to use embed FS to embed html files into the go binary for faster access
 - Learned how to use parcel and postcss to bundle assets

+### 2/3/25
+- Added the Mux package to handle routing (Altho I dont think i need it now)
+- Learned about GO package management